Church Encourager

 Steve Lawes is a Church Consultant and also provides coaching for pastors, churches, ministries and church planters.

-Kingdom Foreshadowed Part 16 with Discussion Guide
+Kingdom Incarnate Part 10 with Discussion Guide

-Kingdom Foreshadowed Part 16 Discussion Guide
+Kingdom Incarnate Part 10 Discussion Guide

 Summary